langgenius/dify-docs/en/getting-started/faq/llms-use-faq.md

 A: The default models can be configured under **Settings - Model Provider.** Currently supported text generation LLMs include OpenAI, Azure OpenAl, Anthropic, etc. At the same time, open-source LLMs hosted on Hugging Face, Replicate, xinference, etc. can also be integrated.

-### 11. The dataset in Community Edition gets stuck in "Queued" when Q\&A segmentation mode is enabled.
+### 11. The knowledge in Community Edition gets stuck in "Queued" when Q\&A segmentation mode is enabled.

 Please check if the rate limit has been reached for the Embedding model API key used.